shoaibkhanz/Scikit-Learn-a-complete-machine-learning-book/README.md

-# scikit-learn-a-comprehensive-book
+# Scikit-Learn: a complete machine learning book
-This is a book for a comprehensive course on scikit-learn, accompanied with videos on YouTube.
+This is a book for a comprehensive/complete course on scikit-learn, accompanied with videos on YouTube.